Tuesday, December 18, 2007 at 03:26AM

 If this is all too much for you then the alternative is to place your hard earned money somewhere safe and be satisfied with a return of 5% or so.
 Can we suggest a 'safe' place?
 No we cant.
 Years of mickey mouse schemes, creative accounting, political intervention, smoke and mirrors have left us a little cynical.
 No matter how good an investment appears to be do not charge into it, go gently and build your portfolio slowly.

 As for us we are currently observers of the whole energy scene at the moment.
 We may use this time to edit our portfolio for balancing purposes but we will, as always post any transaction here as we go forward.
 There are times when sitting tight with what you have is the best course to steer and we see this as one of them for us.
 Our strategy is not a one style fits all strategy and you may be in an acquisitive mood at the moment which is fine.
 However we would not advise anyone to sell at this point in time.

-Should you wish to receive our free newsletter then please click on this LINK.
+If you are new to this web site and would like to receive our free newsletter then please enter your email address by clicking on this LINK.